 If reports are correct, there is much to commend in the speech recently given by the Pro-Grand Master of the United Grand Lodge of England to the so-called ‘European Grand Masters’ Meeting’.
-However, leaving aside the infelicitous claim to speak for ‘England’, there are certain presumptions and confusions in the address that demand the most urgent and serious scrutiny.
+However, leaving aside the infelicitous claim to speak for ‘Regularity is of course an essential doctrine in Freemasonry but has in recent years been subject to ill-considered assault from within the Craft itself.
+It is therefore appropriate to analyse those comments of the Pro-Grand Master that seem designed to undermine and devalue a concept that all Freemasons ought to hold dear.

 ‘Regularity’ requires a strict acceptance and observance of the Ancient Landmarks of the Order.
 Such Landmarks are visible and ascertainable and are found within any regular Grand Lodge.
 Regularity is represented by adherence: nothing more, nothing less.
 It is not, and cannot ever be, bestowed.
 Indeed, Regularity is necessarily beyond the capacity of anybody or any organisation whatsoever to bestow, be they Grand Master or Grand Lodge.
 The very best any such Master or Lodge can hope to do is to bequeath Regularity to his or its successor.
 And here I can of course confirm that the Grand Lodge of All England is such a regular Grand Lodge and adheres strictly to those Ancient Landmarks that alone can make it so.